officesmart/fmw/README.md

 SDK for Android in combination with BLE beacons installed in an indoor space to track and report the location of users.
 The locations of users are transmitted from the mobile device to the cloud and store in the cloud.
-Each area of significance in an indoor space is designated as a "zon" in indoo.rs terminology, and each user may have a last known "zone" associated with it in the cloud.
+Each area of significance in an indoor space is designated as a "zone" in indoo.rs terminology, and each user may have a last known "zone" associated with it in the cloud.
 This functionality is currently implemented by the app in Android only, but an iOS version will be required in the future.
 To implement this functionality in React Native, a bridge approach (bridge between React and native Android or iOS code) needs